Astraform Python provider proof path

 curl http://localhost:8092/api/remote-domain/v1/manifest

 Verify the manifest is truthful before continuing.
-The host depends on it for compatibility, discovery, and supportability.
+The host depends on it for capability discovery, compatibility checks, and supportability.

 Pass the conformance harness before touching the host

-This is the minimum bar for “we built a valid remote domain” instead of “it worked once on one laptop.”
+This is the minimum bar for “we built a valid provider” instead of “it worked once on one laptop.”

 Run conformance against a local ASGI app